mikelikesrobots/mikelikesrobots.github.io/blog/2024-03-18-jetbot-motors-pt2/index.md

 ## Running on the JetBot

 To try the package out, we first need a working JetBot.
-I've created a video on JetBot setup here, if you want to follow along:
+If you're not sure how to do the initial setup, I've created a video on exactly that:

 <iframe class="youtube-video" src="https://www.youtube.com/embed/GdUGegYUOpM?si=b70pUlHgR4W7dNkI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>